 ABSTRACT.
-In this paper we study the convergence of integral functionals with q-growth in a randomly perforated domain of \mathbb{R}^n , with 1 < q < n.
-Under the assumption that the perforations are small balls whose centres and radii are generated by a stationary short-range marked point process, we obtain in the critical-scaling limit an averaged analogue of the nonlinear capacitary term obtained by Ansini and Braides in the deterministic periodic case [3].
-In analogy to the random setting introduced by Giunti, Höfer, and Velázquez [20] to study the Poisson equation, we only require that the random radii have finite (n-q)-moment.
+In this paper we study the convergence of nonlinear Dirichlet problems for systems of variational elliptic PDEs defined on randomly perforated domains of \mathbb{R}^n .
+Under the assumption that the perforations are small balls whose centres and radii are generated by a stationary short-range marked point process, we obtain in the critical-scaling limit an averaged nonlinear analogue of the extra term obtained in the classical work of Cioranescu and Murat [12].
+In analogy to the random setting recently introduced by Giunti, Höfer, and Velázquez [21] to study the Poisson equation, we only require that the random radii have finite (n-q)-moment, where 1 < q < n is the growth-exponent of the associated energy functionals.
 This assumption on the one hand ensures that the expectation of the nonlinear q-capacity of the spherical holes is finite, and hence that the limit problem is well defined.
 On the other hand, it does not exclude the presence of balls with large radii, that can cluster up.
 We show however that the critical rescaling of the perforations is sufficient to ensure that no percolating-like structures appear in the limit.

-1. Introduction
+1. INTRODUCTION

 In this paper we study the limit behaviour as $\varepsilon \to 0^+$ of sequences of nonlinear Dirichlet boundary value problems of the type where \mathcal{A} is an elliptic differential operator and $D{\varepsilon} := D \setminus H{\varepsilon}$ is obtained by removing from an open, bounded, Lipschitz set $D \subset \mathbb{R}^n$ a collection H{ε} of small, spherical inclusions.
 Here we assume that $H{\varepsilon} = H{\varepsilon}^{\omega}$ is a random set, namely, that the centres of the spherical holes are generated according to a stationary point process in \mathbb{R}^n and that the associated radii are (suitably scaled) unbounded random variables with short-range correlations.
-Under minimal assumptions both on the nonlinearity and on the set of perforations, we prove that, $almost\ surely$, solutions to (1.1) converge weakly in a suitable Sobolev space to the solution of a limit problem
+Under minimal assumptions both on the nonlinearity and on the set of perforations, we prove that, almost surely, solutions to (1.1) converge weakly in a suitable Sobolev space to the solution of a limit problem